This article contains the following topics:

 - If you are changing several ceiling heights along an adjoining wall, ignore any error messages until you have changed all the relevant ceiling heights (you may see a temporary error message that heights aren’t matching as you are changing the heights).

 - Divider lines can be used to provide places to set ceiling heights, as shown in the example in this article.
 Divider lines are invisible on your generated floor plans.
-To review how to draw walls (including divider lines), see Draw Walls and Rooms.

 - The RoomSketcher App is not designed for creating complicated sloped ceilings.